Scilab-RL/Scilab-RL/README.md

 ## Requirements
 The framework is designed to run on Linux, best compatibility with Ubuntu 22.
 However, it is also reported to run on MacOS and WSL2 (see [this](https://collaborating.tuhh.de/ckv0173/Scilab-RL/-/wikis/Running-on-Windows-with-WSL2) tutorial).
 The preferred Python version is 3.10, but it is likely to run also with less recent versions >= v3.8.
 A GPU is not required, but it will speed up the training significantly.

+For visualization with matplotlib it is important to have the GUI-backend tkinter installed (see [this](https://stackoverflow.com/questions/56656777/userwarning-matplotlib-is-currently-using-agg-which-is-a-non-gui-backend-so) for more information).

 ## Getting Started

 ### With the setup script